-- An Emergency Services Instructor I candidate shall successfully complete teaching scenarios within the curriculum, and the performing of a minimum of thirty (30) hours of classroom/lab instruction under the supervision of a certified Emergency Services Instructor I level or above.
-All thirty (30) hours shall occur after successful completion of the course. - Instructional hours may be compiled while teaching in state-approved course deliveries, inhouse or in-service programs, or in workshops or classes under the direction of a WTCS district or the WTCS FSEO. - This requirement assures that the Emergency Services Instructor I candidate meets the JPR's defined in NFPA 1041 Standard, current edition.
+- A FESI-I candidate shall successfully complete and submit their FESI-I portfolio at the end of the course. - A FESI-I candidate shall successfully complete teaching scenarios during the course and perform a minimum of thirty (30) hours of classroom/lab instruction under the supervision of a certified Fire and Emergency Services Instructor-I level or above.
+All thirty (30) hours shall occur after successful completion of the course. - Instructional hours may be compiled while teaching emergency-service related, state-approved course deliveries, in- house or in-service programs, or in workshops or classes under the direction of a WTCS district or the WTCS FSEO. - This requirement assures that the FESI-I candidate meets the JPR's defined in NFPA 1041 Standard, current edition.